mazeto/cook/README.md

 ## A bash replacement for make

 Cook is supposed to be a simple build tool.
 As simple as possible.
 Cook is just a bash script sitting on your path waiting to cook you some delicious software.
-When you run cook, it searches the current working directory for a file called recipe.
-If the recipe file is found, cook executes the recipe.
-If cook can't find the recipe, it returns an error.
-You can also tell cook which repice to read, with the `-f <recipe>` option.
-Or get a brand new free recipe template with the `-n <language>` option, which makes cook look for a template recipe on the configuration directory, "~/.config/cook" by default.
+When you run cook, it searches the current working directory for a file called cookbook.
+If the cookbook file is found, cook executes the cookbook.
+If cook can't find the cookbook, it returns an error.
+You can also tell cook which cookbook to read, with the `-f <cookbook>` option.
+Or get a brand new free cookbook template with the `-n <language>` option, which makes cook look for a template cookbook on the configuration directory, "~/.config/cook" by default.

-Before executing your recipe, cook makes available to your recipe two bash functions, **contains** and **check**.
+Before executing your cookbook, cook makes available to your cookbook two bash functions, **contains** and **check**.

     contains <word> $@